fredmaiaarantes/simpletasks/README.md

 * * *

 This is the kind of feature that sometimes comes in handy.
-Whenever the server starts, it runs the code below that is located in `api/main.js`:
+Whenever the server starts, it runs the code below located in `api/main.js`:

 ```javascript
 import { Meteor } from "meteor/meteor";